BradipoCoder/MekitCrmPlatform/README.md

     * SimpleXML
     * PCRE
     * ICU
-* MySQL 5.1 or above
-* PostgreSQL 9.1 or above
+* MySQL 5.1 or above OR PostgreSQL 9.1 or above

 ## Installation instructions